xbeatty/ERHS-535/README.md

 food_security <- read_csv(
   "https://raw.githubusercontent.com/rfordatascience/tidytuesday/main/data/2025/2025-10-14/food_security.csv")

-Environments created in this code that are used often:
+Environments created in this code that are used often

-food_security: refers to the entire dataset downloaded from github
+food_security: refers to the entire dataset downloaded from github &
 food_south: refers to the South American subset

 4. Project Structure